cybersholt/mod_jversions/README.md

 # Joomla! versions module
 This module displays the latest versions of Joomla!
-CMS according to given prefixes.
+CMS according to a given versio prefix (currently 2.x and 3.x).
+There is no styling included.